 It is maintained centrally by IT Services, thereby covering security and platform updates and providing ease of maintenance.

-These websites use the Vita platform powered by an ExpressionEngine CMS.
+These websites use the Voices platform powered by WordPress CMS.

-To request a new advanced website or discuss if this is the best website option for particular needs, submit a UChicago Website Request form.
+To request a new campus-supported website or discuss if this is the best website option for particular needs, submit a UChicago Website Request form.

-The development cost differs based on the level of customization needed, but the estimated price range to expect is $5,000-$15,000.
-After initial launch, there is an ongoing monthly maintenance fee for hosting support by ITS.
+The development cost differs based on the level of customization needed, but the estimated price range to expect is $5,000-$25,000.

 IT Services manages the Vita platform, and the templates are built to meet UChicago brand standards and security policies.

-Advanced websites are hosted in the Vita platform, which is powered by an ExpressionEngine CMS and contains pre-built template web pages based on common requests from previous UChicago website projects.
-The Vita platform allows for more functionality than the self-service platform, such as the ability to integrate an event calendar.
+Campus-supported websites are hosted in the Voices platform, which is powered by a WordPress CMS and contains pre-built template web pages based on common requests from previous UChicago website projects.

-To confirm that this is the best website option and connect with an approved vendor to create a custom website, submit a UChicago Website Request form.
+To confirm that this is the best website option and connect with an approved vendor that will best suit your needs to create a custom website, submit a UChicago Website Request form.

 The University has established a set of preferred, preapproved website vendors that can quickly be engaged for campus website projects.
 For assistance with selecting the best preapproved vendor for your project, submit a UChicago Website Request form.